MailTape/MailTape-v1/_posts/2018-05-20-Eric-Chenaux.md

 _Sanjay_: **"**[Tashi Dorji](https://tashidorji.com/)'s music is at once frenetic and tranquil, but it's tranquility I'm concerned about this morning with this track from the 2015 split LP alongside Marisa Anderson.
 It's a rolling and meditative five minutes that cycles its way around an abstract melody with clipped harmonics and stuttering fret work.**"**

 ##  Marisa Anderson – Into The Light
 _Sanjay_: **"**Marisa Anderson's fourth album sounds like one long ride into the sunset.
-Otherworldy landscapes and deft playing aside, this title track is a dark reverie that sounds both foreboding and delicate, like wind rustling through a brush under a full moon.**"**
+Otherworldy landscapes and deft playing aside, this title track is a dark reverie that sounds both foreboding and delicate, like wind rustling through leaves under a full moon.**"**

 ## Cara Stacey & Shh..Art Ensemble – Come Near Me
 _Sanjay_: **"**Recorded live at Youngblood Gallery, Cape Town, on 13 September 2017, Shh..Art Ensemble...**"**